kylewinfield/Assignment2/index.md

 <br>
 Later on when the games mechanics are implemented, usable and there is a a game to be played, we will need to find users to test the game and get feedback on the idea of the game as well as more bug testing.
 A lot of the testing involved with this project will be bug testing as it is always going to be an issue.
 <br>
-These users will be found through volenteers within online forums and through contacts of the group members.
+These users will be found through volunteers within online forums and through contacts of the group members.
 There will need to be at least 5 testers to get sufficient feedback on the games.
 This process can be repeated numerous times throughout the development as the game reaches new stages of development
 </p>

 <h3>Timeline</h3>